nicholaswmin/dyno/README.md

 The benchmarker comes with a statistical measurement system that can be optionally used to diagnose bottlenecks.

-Some metrics are recorded by default; others can be recorded by the user within a task thread.

-Every recorded value is tracked as a `Metric`, represented as a [histogram][hgram] with statistically relevant properties.

 In the realm of performance-testing
 (and especially so in a runtime with a garbage-collector), a statistical method is the only way one can get [reliably reproducible][reproducible] test results, otherwise each test run would produce wildly inconsistent timings.

+The measurement system is based on `Metric` type which is a [histogram][hgram] of a recorded *value*, as it's being repeatedly recorded over time.

+Both the primary and each task thread record their own metrics.
+Some metrics are provided by default; others can be recorded by the user as part of the benchmarked code.

 ### Metric structure